i-doit/api-client-php/README.md

 Please, report any issues to [our issue tracker](https://github.com/bheisig/i-doit-api-client-php/issues).
 Pull requests are very welcomed.
 If you like to get involved see file [`Contribute.md`](Contribute.md) for details.

-##  Projects Using This API Client Library
+##  Projects using this API client library

 *   [i-doit CLI Tool](https://github.com/bheisig/i-doit-cli) – "Access your CMDB on the command line interface"